 - Block Trade Service Supports the multilateral and bilateral, off-book trading of derivative products.
-Buyers and sellers can enter the trades that they previously arranged with each other into the T7 system. - Exchange for Physicals (EFP) Fin Supports bilateral off-book trading on futures products and a cash reference to specific bonds. - Exchange for Physicals (EFP) Index Supports bilateral off-book trading on futures products and a cash reference to an equity basket. - Exchange for Swaps (EFS) Supports bilateral off-book trading on futures products and a cash reference to a swap contract. - Vola Trade Service Supports bilateral off-book trading on futures products and a reference to an options off-book (Block TES trade) trade.
-On-exchange options trades are not allowed to be used as a reference for a Vola trade. - Trade at Market Specific TES type for Total Return Futures products. - Eurex EnLight a trade based on a previous Eurex EnLight Deal results in the TES Type Eurex EnLight.
+Buyers and sellers can enter the trades that they previously arranged with each other into the T7 system. - Exchange for Physicals (EFP) Fin Supports bilateral off-book trading on futures products and a cash reference to specific bonds. - Exchange for Physicals (EFP) Index Supports bilateral off-book trading on futures products and a cash reference to an equity basket. - Exchange for Swaps (EFS) Supports bilateral off-book trading on futures products and a cash reference to a swap contract. - Vola Trade Service Supports bilateral off-book trading on futures products and a reference to an options off-book trade (Block TES trade, including block traded flexible options, or Eurex EnLight trade if not negotiated anonymously).
+On-exchange options trades are not allowed to be used as a reference for a Vola trade. - Trade at Market Specific TES type for Total Return Futures products. - Eurex EnLight a trade based on a previous Eurex EnLight Deal results in the TES Type Eurex EnLight. - Qualified Third Party Information Provider trade (QTPIP) Third party information providers (they are no Eurex exchange participants) that have been categorized by Eurex as QTPIPs are allowed to perform off-book entries on behalf of Eurex exchange participants to the Eurex T7 trading platform using the QTPIP TES type.
+All Eurex participants are in general able to approve such QTPIP entries which then result in QTPIP off-book trades.
+The third party information providers themselves are not able to approve QTPIP trades. - Compression Compression trades are uploaded by the compression service provider as multilateral TES trades indicated by the TES type Compression.